1901 drawing of the Pilgrim Swedish Congregational Church - Brooklyn, NY

 Nelson, George.
 Organs in the United States and Canada Database.
 Seattle, Wash.

-Sharpeger, Charles.
-Organ notebook with specifications of J.H. & C.S.
+Scharpeger, Charles.
+Organ notebook with specification of J.H. & C.S.
 Odell organ, Op.
-514 (1917); courtesy Larry Trupiano.
+514 (1917).
+Courtesy Larry Trupiano.

-Church-Building Quarterly (Vol. XIX, No. 1, January 1901).
-New York: The Congregational Church-Building Society, 1901: drawing of church.
+Church-Building Quarterly (Vol. XIX, No. 1, Jan.
+1901).
+New York: The Congregational Church-Building Society, 1901.
+Drawing of church.